-This weeks chat is on the topic of play as a goal in paediatric OT and will be hosted by our Student Digital Intern Carolina (@Colourful_OT).
-Here is what Carolina has to say…
+This weeks chat is on the use of sensory based approaches in psychiatric settings and will be hosted by Rachel Rule (@RRuleOT).
+Here is what Rachel had to say…